-Ambler Mansion Ruins - Real Haunt in Jamestown VA
+Ambler Mansion Ruins - Jamestown VA Haunted Place

 Lydia continued to watch out the window, waiting for her love to come back, but he never did.
 At first, she feared that Alexander had died in battle, but that fear turned to anger as she began to suspect he had only married her for her money and ran off without any intention of returning.
 In a moment of mad fury, Lydia took her own life inside the mansion.

 The house burned down a second time during the Civil War, and once more in 1895.
 Today only the frame of the mansion remains, but Lydia can still be seen walking around its ruins.
 Witnesses say she is still awaiting the return of her once beloved Alexander.